 Throughout the United States, unintentional injuries occur every minute of every day.
 According to the Centers for Disease Control (CDC), death by unintentional injury is the 4th leading cause of deaths in the United States, and most of those unintentional injuries were caused by accidents due to the fault of someone else or some other entity.
-Nearly a fourth of these deaths resulted from vehicle or motor accidents while another fourth resulted from falls, whether the victim fell at home, at work, or another location.
+Nearly a fourth of these deaths resulted from vehicle accidents while another fourth resulted from falls, whether the victim fell at home, at work, or another location.
 Alarmingly, out of every 100,000 people who died in 2014 alone, 42.6 died from an unintentional injury, and of that number every 10.6 died from a motor vehicle traffic accident and another 10 out of every 100,000 died from an unintentional fall.

 These statistics hit close to home.
 In Maryland, according to the CDC, the rate of accidental, unintentional fatalities was every 25.8 persons per 100,000.
 In Pennsylvania, however, the statistics were much higher: 38.8 persons per 100,000.
 These statistics indicate death by unintentional injuries; they do not indicate the many more unintentional injuries that occur but do not result in death.